handsontable/handsontable/visual-tests/README.md

 After upload you can find URL to your set of images in console or Github Actions logs as a result of `Visual testing - upload` job (NOTE: add example link when first build from official repo will be ready).

 If you open Pull Request and try to merge to the base branch, you will be informed in Github `checks` section if there are detected some differences between images and merge will be not possible until fix or decision that differences were expected (in Argos there is option `Accept this build`).

-## Writing tests

-In `tests` folder there is file `.empty-test-template.ts` - copy-paste it if you want to add new test, it will make some configuration things faster.
-There is marked place for your code also.

-Test file must have `.spec.ts` in the name of file.
-Test files must be stored in `tests` folder.
-Test filename should describe as much as possible what test is doing - it will be used as a title in logs and in screenshots names, you do not have to define them manually anymore.
-Example: `./tests/open-dropdown-menu.spec.ts`.

 ## Making screenshots